bradclawsie/rscs/README.md

 provide the most basic features.
 You should read the code instead of relying on `godoc`.
 If you want something more complex, just take ownership of your fork and make changes to the source.
-You will be far happier with source-code editions than having to master tuning a large number of optional features.
+You will be far happier with source-code modifications than having to master tuning a large number of optional features.
 This was what drove me away from Consul and Vault...they are both too complex and seem intent on solving everyone's problem from one code base.
 I am confident that even a